Receiving medical care outside Canada

 - hepatitis C

-- you may be pressed into undergoing procedures you do not fully understand or consent to.
-If something goes wrong, your options for legal action may be limited
+You may be pressured into undergoing procedures you don’t fully understand or consent to.
+If something goes wrong, your options for legal action may be limited.

-If you are seeking treatment outside the country to save money, complications or unplanned aftercare could result in greater costs than having the same procedure in Canada.
+You may be seeking treatment outside of Canada to save money.
+However, complications or unplanned aftercare could result in greater costs to you than having the same procedure in Canada.

 - people pressuring you into making a quick decision